 A word of caution here.
 At this point, the leader may be tempted to offload some of the responsibility for this course of action from themselves to their supervisor.
 Here’s what that looks like:

 “Look, I don’t agree with it either, but the boss says we gotta get it done.”

 “Don’t shoot the messenger – this wasn’t my idea.”

 Weak, inexperienced leaders often see statements like this as a way to maintain their subordinates’ trust in them or to carry favor with those that work for them.
-The irony here is that by framing yourself as simply a means to an end, you minimize your significance in the organization.
-If you’re just a “messenger”, are you really a leader?
-If you explain to those you lead that all of you are doing something just because the boss says so, you are explicitly reducing your authority in front of those you lead – and you’re exhibiting very poor professionalism in the process.
+The irony here is that you minimize your significance in the organization y framing yourself as simply a means to an end; if you’re just a “messenger,” are you a leader?
+Suppose you explain to those you lead that all of you are doing something just because the boss says so.
+In that case, you are explicitly reducing your authority in front of those you lead – and you’re exhibiting very poor professionalism in the process.

 Isn’t it possible that those you work for have some perspective you don’t?
 Perhaps they’ve had some experience that you haven’t, and that experience has taught them something that you don’t yet know.
 Humility is a powerful tool here.
 Remember that no one organization is more significant than any one person – even if that person is you!
 You’re a steward of those you lead, and it’s right to take that seriously.
 Push back when you need to and do so with courage.
 But if you’ve done your job by pushing back and have been told to execute anyway, then it’s time to continue to do your job and execute.
 Own the decision yourself – without shifting blame – and lead your team with humility.